top of page

 Individual factors affect the strength, such as how you use snus and how much saliva you produce.
 The product-specific factors that we take into account when making an overall evaluation of the snus are the flavor, format, nicotine content, moisture content and the pH of the finished snus.
 Of the amount of nicotine in the pouch, 10-20% is absorbed when using snus.

-Because different recipes use different tobacco blends, the nicotine content in Swedish Match’s products often varies from 0.75% to 2.0%.
 Normally, nicotine is not added artificially or extracted in production – the nicotine content in the product corresponds to the nicotine content in the tobacco blend used in the recipe.

 The moister the snus, the more nicotine the user absorbs.
 This means that a normal-strength loose snus often has a lower nicotine content that a normal-strength White Portion, since loose snus is considerably moister.
 This same rule applies for pH levels – the higher the pH, the more nicotine can be absorbed.
 Maintaining moisture and pH levels are two of many reasons why snus should be sold and stored refrigerated.
 Another good reason is that snus retains its flavor better if it is stored in the refrigerator.